moschotto/Taranis_X7/README.md

 Install:
 1. copy the pre-compiled file "GPS.luac" to /SCRIPTS/TELEMETRY/
 2. Rename GPS.luac to GPSc.lua
+3. create a new empty text file /SCRIPTS/TELEMETRY/GPSpositions.txt
-3. Add a new telemetry screen and select GPSc.lua
+4. Add a new telemetry screen and select GPSc.lua